-If awards granted under the 2023 Equity Incentive Plan expire, terminate, or are surrendered, cancelled, forfeited, or exchanged without having been exercised, vested or paid in Shares, subject to such awards will again be available for purposes of the 2023 Equity Incentive Plan.
-Shares surrendered in payment of an option's exercise price, including options granted under the Prior Plan, are not available for re-issuance under the 2023 Equity Incentive Plan.
-Furthermore, Shares withheld or surrendered for payment of taxes with respect to awards, including such awards granted under the Prior Plan, are not available for re-issuance under the 2023 Equity Incentive Plan.
+If awards granted under the Amended and Restated 2023 Equity Incentive Plan expire, terminate, or are surrendered, cancelled, forfeited, or exchanged without having been exercised, vested or paid in Shares, subject to such awards will again be available for purposes of the Amended and Restated 2023 Equity Incentive Plan.
+Shares surrendered in payment of an option's exercise price, including options granted under the Prior Plan, are not available for re-issuance under the Amended and Restated 2023 Equity Incentive Plan.
 Furthermore, Shares withheld or surrendered for payment of taxes with respect to awards, including such awards granted under the Prior Plan, are not available for reissuance.
-If SARs are granted, the full number of Shares subject to the SARs are considered issued under the 2023 Equity Incentive Plan, without regard to the number of Shares issued upon exercise of the SARs.
-If grants of awards are settled in cash rather than Shares, any Shares that were previously subject to such awards will again be available for issuance or transfer under the 2023 Equity Incentive Plan.
-If we repurchase the Shares on the open market with proceeds from an option's exercise price (including options granted under the Prior Plan), then such Shares cannot be made available for issuance under the 2023 Equity Incentive Plan.
+If SARs are granted, the full number of Shares subject to the SARs are considered issued under the Amended and Restated 2023 Equity Incentive Plan, without regard to the number of Shares issued upon exercise of the SARs.
+If grants of awards are settled in cash rather than Shares, any Shares that were previously subject to such awards will again be available for issuance or transfer under the Amended and Restated 2023 Equity Incentive Plan.
+If we repurchase the Shares on the open market with proceeds from an option's exercise price (including options granted under the Prior Plan), then such Shares cannot be made available for issuance under the Amended and Restated 2023 Equity Incentive Plan.

-The number of Shares available under the 2023 Equity Incentive Plan will not be reduced by the Shares that are issued or transferred under awards made pursuant to an assumption, substitution, or exchange for previously granted awards of a company that we acquired in a transaction.
-Additionally, subject to applicable stock exchange listing and Code requirements, Shares available under an acquired company's stockholder approved plan, as adjusted, may be used by the Company for grants of awards under the 2023 Equity Incentive Plan, and they will not reduce the 2023 Equity Incentive Plan's Share reserve.
+The number of Shares available under the Amended and Restated 2023 Equity Incentive Plan will not be reduced by the Shares that are issued or transferred under awards made pursuant to an assumption, substitution, or exchange for previously granted awards of a company that we acquired in a transaction.
+Additionally, subject to applicable stock exchange listing and Code requirements, Shares available under an acquired company's stockholder approved plan, as adjusted, may be used by the Company for grants of awards under the Amended and Restated 2023 Equity Incentive Plan, and they will not reduce the Amended and Restated 2023 Equity Incentive Plan, and they will not reduce the Amended and Restated 2023 Equity Incentive Plan's Share reserve.